sec-js/frvt/11/README.md

 6) Submit the archive to NIST following the instructions at [http://pages.nist.gov/frvt/html/frvt_submission_form.html](http://pages.nist.gov/frvt/html/frvt_submission_form.html).

-7) Participants must [subscribe](mailto:frvt-news+subscribe@list.nist.gov) to the FRVT mailing list to receive emails when new reports are published or announcements are made.
+7) Participants must [subscribe](mailto:frvt-news+subscribe@list.nist.gov) to the FRTE/FATE mailing list to receive emails when new reports are published or announcements are made.

 Send any questions or concerns regarding this validation package to frvt@nist.gov.

 # Acceptance
 NIST will validate the correct operation of the submissions on our platform by attempting to duplicate the submitted results using our own test driver linked with the participant's libraries.
-In addition, NIST will perform a separate timing test to ensure the implementation meets the timing requirements for certain tasks as detailed in the [FRVT Ongoing 1:1 API document](https://pages.nist.gov/frvt/html/frvt11.html).
+In addition, NIST will perform a separate timing test to ensure the implementation meets the timing requirements for certain tasks as detailed in the [FRTE Ongoing 1:1 API document](https://pages.nist.gov/frvt/html/frvt11.html).

 Any discrepancies will be reported to the participant, and reasonable attempts will be made to resolve the issue.